Slider

 YouTube video

-When my questions were dismissed until I was finally silenced (they locked me out of the site) I realized I’d been an unwitting part of a “Controlled Opposition” movement.
+But my observations were dismissed until I was finally silenced (I was locked out of the site), and I realized I’d been an unwitting part of a “Controlled Opposition” movement.

 *Life lesson: MOVEMENTS are controlled through a method known as the Principle of Opposites/ Hegelian Dialectic/ Problem-Reaction-Solution.